 Generally, financial aid notifications are processed in late spring/early summer.
 Your financial aid file must be complete before any financial aid is awarded.
 Keep in mind that most students will be eligible for \$20,500 in Direct Unsubsidized Loans.
-Any additional amounts you wish to borrow up to the cost of attendance will be awarded in either a Direct Graduate PLUS or alternative loan, depending on the loans you selected on your financial aid application.
+Any additional amounts you wish to borrow up to the cost of attendance will be awarded in either a Direct Graduate PLUS or alternative loan.
 Actual receipt of the Direct Graduate PLUS or alternative loan will depend on creditworthiness.